Deep-Commit/poai/README.md

 > **Abstract**
-> PoAI replaces hash-based proof-of-work with verifiable inference: miners grind on forward-passes of a fixed AI model over encrypted minibatches, producing blocks when the batch loss (hash-reduced to a 256-bit integer) falls below a network-wide difficulty target.
-An on-chain DAO rotates both the reference model weights and the hidden dataset each epoch, while an upcoming inference-market smart contract lets users post paid AI jobs secured by stake-slash guarantees.
+> PoAI replaces hash-based proof-of-work with verifiable inference: miners grind on forward-passes of a fixed AI model over procedurally generated minibatches, producing blocks when the batch loss (hash-reduced to a 256-bit integer) falls below a network-wide difficulty target.
+An on-chain DAO rotates the reference model weights each epoch, while an upcoming inference-market smart contract lets users post paid AI jobs secured by stake-slash guarantees.

 ---